Nofollow Link: The Bloggers Guide

 What is a NoFollow Link?

 A NoFollow link is a type of HTML attribute that instructs search engines and web crawlers not to follow a specific link or pass on any link equity (SEO value) to the target webpage.
-When you add the rel="nofollow"
+When you add the rel="nofollow" attribute to a link, it essentially tells search engines like Google to ignore that link when calculating rankings.

 Why Use NoFollow Links?